Chart Color Schemes

 East Gosford has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects likely impacting the area.
-Notable projects include Sapphire Gosford, Residential Towers on Watt Street and Henry Parry Drive, Gosford Alive at the Kibbleplex Site, and Amalfi by ALAND.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that could impact this region.
+Notable ones include Sapphire Gosford, Residential Towers on Watt Street and Henry Parry Drive, Gosford Alive at the Kibbleplex Site, and Amalfi by ALAND.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.